dkm/last-location/README.md

 - altitude: same;
 - speed/direction: is user moving or not?
 - accuracy: precision as reported by the device.
 Having to search around a clean GPS fix ~3m is not the same thing as searching within a 50m radius;
-- loc_provider: how was the location aquired (GSM, GPS, something else);
+- loc_provider: how was the location acquired (GSM, GPS, something else);
 - battery: in case of low battery, the device may change its reporting strategy and even suspend any tracking to save battery;
 # Roadmap
 - [ ] prototype a MVP: existing Android client connects to an instance, provides location